EshaanDubey-20/Solar-desalination-rates/Readme.md

                    n=n.b*(1−0.002⋅(θ−30)2)
-              n=efficiency of heat absorption of solar energy based on cover angle(unitless) n.b=base heat absorption efficency of still  (unitless) 30 degrees is most optimal angle for maximum desalination.
+              n=efficiency of heat absorption of solar energy based on cover angle(unitless) n.b=base heat absorption efficency of still  (unitless) 30° is most optimal angle for maximum desalination.
 Closer the angle to 30 more effeciently the water will absorb the heat hence more water will be evaporated.

                                           SIMULATIONAL APPROACH
 A computer-based simulation was developed using python to calculate water yield of a solar still which perform desalination of a constant area under different operaating conditions.
 This simulation simulated various operating conditions and based on energy output, evaporation rates and losses.
 This simulation consists of folowing variables;
-1.Basin area - 0.02-0.05 metre^2
+1.Basin area - 0.02-0.05 m²
-2.Cover angle - 10-90 degrees
+2.Cover angle - 10-90°
 3. Operating time - 0.2-0.5 hours

                                            Thermal Modelling